LefanHu/TELUS-pizza/README.md

 - Same names with different phone numbers are different individuals

 ## Reflections
-Really wanted a cleaner way to deal with toppings that isn't just 3 booleans :(

-Due to my unfamiliarity with html, I was unable to get the form inputs to work properly...
+- Really wanted a cleaner way to deal with toppings that isn't just 3 booleans :( Due to my unfamiliarity with html, I was unable to get the form inputs to work in the way I wanted...
+- Wasn't sure if I should check the length of phone numbers as there are certain numbers outside of the normal range
+- Could not for the life of me align the Name and Phone Number input boxes :(
+- Could have include extra considerations such as: Pizza size, payment type, etc.

 ## Technology Stack